 Low-intensity cardio should be done at a rate where you can still have a nice, easy conversation with your riding mate.

-If you find yourself breathing hard but intend to keep your ride low intensity, then you need to ease up.
-Switch to an easier gear and spin easy so you don’t feel so out of breath.
+If you find yourself breathing hard but intend to keep your ride low-intensity, then you need to ease up.
+Switch to an easier gear and spin easily so you don’t feel so out of breath.